-101 Fun Facts That Will Blow Your Kids' Minds
+101 Fun Facts For Kids That Will Blow Their Minds

 Cats only meow to talk to humans.

 1. There are about 100,000 muscles in an elephant’s trunk, but not a single bone.

 2. You can hear a lion’s roar from a distance of 3 miles.